DEVELOPING THE DOCUMENTARY | VIRTUAL COURSE (9/18 - 10/30)

 Review our Registration & Refund Policies before purchasing.

-This class will be held on Zoom on Thursdays, February 1 to March 7, from 6:30 to 9:30 PM CST.
+This class will be held on Zoom on Wednesdays, October 9 to November 13, from 6:30 to 9:30 PM CST.

 Do you want to make a documentary?
 This course will provide you with a comprehensive overview of what it takes to produce your own nonfiction film or series.
 We’ll guide you through every step of the process: from the creative development of your idea to understanding the machinations of the industry to understanding the basics of how to execute your idea at a professional level.
 By the end of this course, you’ll know how to turn your ideas into reality and you’ll have the basics of a documentary proposal in hand.